 Consensus on goals

-It remains unclear the extent to which the security forces (police and military) have been de-politicized.
-President Bio himself is a retired brigadier general and was involved in a military coup against the APC government in 1992.
-As a member of the military junta National Provisional Ruling Council (NPRC) he served in several senior government positions between 1992 and 1996, when he led a coup against the head of the NPRC.
+It remains unclear to what extent the military have been de-politicized.
+President Bio himself was involved in a military coup against the APC government in 1992.
+As a member of the military junta, the National Provisional Ruling Council, he served in several senior government positions between 1992 and 1996, when he led a coup against the head of the council.
 Following international pressure, he agreed to hold democratic elections, which brought the SLPP candidate Ahmed Tejan Kabbah to power.
+It can thus be assumed that Bio has powerful connections within the security apparatus.

-Besides the uncertainty of the extent to which the police and military have internalized democratic norms and values, potentially destabilizing forces exist in the form of ex-combatants.
-Experienced and battle-hardened, but also former child soldiers live now in poverty and engage in illegal activities.
-The traditional hunter guild of the Kamajor still exists.
-Former combatants have been involved as mercenaries in conflicts in the region (Côte d’Ivoire).
-Armed criminal groups operate in poaching and smuggle protected species, drugs, people and weapons.
-The border areas and large rural areas remain to a significant extent outside government control.
-The Gola forest on the border with Liberia, for example, has a high concentration of former combatants and is known as a retreat of criminal gangs.
+Ex-combatants are also potentially destabilizing forces.
+Experienced, battle-hardened former combatants and former child soldiers now live in poverty, engage in illegal activities and/or are instrumentalized by political actors to intimidate their opponents.
+Former combatants have been involved as mercenaries in conflicts in the region, especially in Côte d’Ivoire.
+Armed criminal groups engage in poaching, illegal mining and logging, and smuggle drugs, people, weapons and protected species.
+To a significant extent, the borders and large rural areas remain outside government control.
+The Gola Forest on the border with Liberia, for example, has a high concentration of former combatants and is known as a retreat for criminal gangs.
+In the cities, street gangs affiliated with politicians and secret societies continue to gain influence.

 Even if at present nothing indicates mass violence, the structures for the formation of armed groups exist.